 It might seem like a tough decision to buy your first house but there are some major signs that you’re ready.
 If you’ve ever considered the idea, have a steady job, and have been saving money for at least two years then maybe it’s time to buy!
-Read on below for tips to help you decide if you are ready to take the step towards homeownership.
+Below are the 6 signs you’re ready to buy your first home.

 You should feel empowered about making this decision for yourself and not worry about what other people say.